-Mark J. Schulein is President of an 18-store chain operating across Southern California, Arizona and Hawaii, a position he has held since 2004.
+Mark J. Schulein is President of Crown Ace Hardware which owns or manages 21 stores across Southern California, Arizona and Hawaii, a position he has held since 2004.
 Mr. Schulein has worked in this family business since 1994.
-Mr. Schulein has a Bachelor's Degree from the University of San Diego.
+He is a member of Ace's Multi-Store Strategy Advisory Team, a founding member of the Progressive Ace Leaders and Pterodactyl Management Groups, and currently serves on the Board of Directors of Ace Hardware International Holdings, Ltd., a subsidiary of Ace.
+Mr. Schulein has a bachelor's degree from the University of San Diego and is a Fellow with the National Association of Corporate Directors.